frodoman/TinyRequest/README.md

 ## How to add TinyRequest package to an Xcode project
 1. On the Xcode top menu, go to ```File -> Add Packages```
 2. Enter this for searching package URL https://github.com/frodoman/TinyRequest
 3. Select the version for the package, using the latest version is highly recommanded.
-Please refer to [Latest Releases](https://github.com/frodoman/TinyRequest/releases) for the latest release version
+Please refer to [Releases](https://github.com/frodoman/TinyRequest/releases) for the latest release version

 ## Sample codes